 Why do we always do it this way?
 How might we do it better?

-How might architects learn to lead better for the benefit of the culture of architecture, our community and public?
+How might architects learn to be better leaders for the benefit of the culture of the profession, our community and public?

-Architects are very quick to deliver answers to their own questions, answering what they want to see in the world.
-How might architects listen better to the questions and answers of others, rather than our own?
+How might architects listen better to the questions and answers of others, rather than to our own answers?

 What’s the untapped resource for public good that exists within the architecture community?

-I’m a coach and architect taking a stroll out on the edge of architecture.
-Settling here employing my architecting skills in new ways and for the benefit of architects, practice and the profession.
+I’m an architect and coach curious about the assumptions of architectural practice.
+I help architects rethink their practice and support them in uncovering better ways to work.
 I have worked in architecture for over 25 years, as an employee and for 14 years in my own practice.
 I understand architectural practice from the inside out.

-I work with you or your practice, either focusing in on particular skillsets or in a broader more holistic way across a range of skills or areas of your practice.
-Building better skills and a better culture.
+I work with you or your practice, either focusing in on particular skillsets or in broader strategic and more holistic ways in all areas of your practice.

 Fun Fact: my NSW architect’s registration is #10 007 and I have a license to skill.